swift-project/docs/docs/troubleshooting/mapping_matching_model_set_theory_concepts.md

 ## Own stored models

-If you run your simulator (XPlane, P3D, ...) you will install aircraft models to display other pilots.
+If you run your simulator (X-Plane, P3D, ...) you will install aircraft models to display other pilots.
-In XPlane those are the BlueBell or XCSL models, in P3D/FSX the FLAI or WoAI models for instance.
+In X-Plane those are the BlueBell or XCSL models, in P3D/FSX the FLAI or WoAI models for instance.

 Those models we call **"stored own models"**, and they are located on your hard drive.
-Such a directory structure may look like here (FSX/XPlane examples):
+Such a directory structure may look like here (FSX/X-Plane examples):

 ![](./../img/dirstructure1.jpg){: style="width:70%"}